Evolutionary origin of the bipartite architecture of dissipative cellular networks

 \section{Introduction}

-Biological systems are inherently dissipative, with energy playing a crucial role in various fundamental biological functions such as error correction, timekeeping, adaptive responses, and potentially other essential processes \cite{Eisenberg1985,Hill1989,Beard2008}(Fig \ref{fig:fig1}a).For instance, kinetic proofreading demands energy to achieve higher specificity beyond what ligand energy differences can provide \cite{Hopfield1974}.
-Biochemical oscillations require a certain amount of energy to take place and additional free energy to enhance their accuracy \cite{Cao2015}.
-Cellular signal transductions consume energy to generate finely controlled behaviors such as adaptation for robust decision making \cite{Lan2012,Ma2009}.
-Moreover, free energy is indispensable for facilitating the rapid turnover rates and irreversibility in processes such as biomolecular self-assembly \cite{Marsland2018}.
-On the other hand, minimal synthetic living systems, sometimes referred to as protocells, have been constructed around central metabolic reactions \cite{Rasmussen2016,Adamski2020,Xu2016,DeClue2009,Yu2001,Berhanu2019}.
-For instance, DeClue et al. utilized a light-driven ruthenium tris(bipyridine) complex to catalyze redox reactions on precursor amphiphilic molecules, enabling self-replicative growth of micro-vesicles.
-Similarly, Berhanu et al. implemented a synthetic central dogma fueled by light-driven ATP synthase \cite{DeClue2009,Berhanu2019}.
+Biological systems are inherently dissipative, with continuous energy input playing a crucial role in a wide range of essential cellular functions such as error correction, temporal coordination, and adaptive responses~\cite{eisenberg1985,hill1989,beard2008} (Fig.~\ref{fig:fig1}a).
+For instance, kinetic proofreading consumes energy to enhance molecular specificity beyond the equilibrium limit based on cognate and non-cognate substrate binding differences~\cite{hopfield1974}.
+Biochemical oscillations depend on sustained energy supply to maintain coherent dynamics and improve temporal precision~\cite{cao2015}.
+Cellular signal transduction pathways also rely on energy consumption to generate finely controlled adaptive behaviors for robust decision-making~\cite{lan2012,ma2009}.
+Moreover, free energy is indispensable for facilitating the rapid turnover rates and irreversibility characteristic of biomolecular self-assembly~\cite{marsland2018}.
+Together, these systems illustrate a general feature of living matter: functional performance in biological networks is tightly coupled to non-equilibrium driving.

+In parallel, synthetic living systems, sometimes referred to as protocells, have been constructed around metabolic reactions~\cite{rasmussen2016,adamski2020,xu2016,declue2009,yu2001,berhanu2019}.
+For instance, DeClue et al. utilized a light-driven ruthenium tris(bipyridine) complex to catalyze redox reactions on precursor amphiphilic molecules, enabling self-replicative micro-vesicle growth.
+Similarly, Berhanu et al. reconstituted a synthetic central dogma fueled by light-driven ATP synthase~\cite{berhanu2019}.